 Following university guidelines, academic professional track faculty with research titles are required to have external review letters.
 All the requirements stated above for tenure track faculty apply to faculty in research titles.
-The solicitation letter should be modified, to reflect the candidate's job responsibilities.
+The solicitation letter may be modified, as needed, to reflect the candidate's job responsibilities.